Mathef/docs-4-ai/crawl4ai_docs.md

 ## Extraction Strategies 🧠

 Crawl4AI offers powerful extraction strategies to derive meaningful information from web content.
-Let\'s dive into three of the most important
+Let's dive into three of the most important
 strategies: CosineStrategy, LLMExtractionStrategy, and the new JsonCssExtractionStrategy.